Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: Theory

 The prefactor depends on the system's parameters, but this does not affect the steady-state density profile.
 To close our model, we must add a relation between temperature and density (an equation of state).
 As before, we consider three thermodynamical scenarios: (a) constant diffusion coefficient, (b) isothermal plasma, and (c) adiabatic cooling.
 In addition, we consider boundary conditions for the density profile, $n(x=0)=n_{0}$ and $n(x=L)=n_{1}$.
 Under these assumptions, one can derive the steady-state flux for each thermodynamical scenario via Fick's law,

-Notably, while one of the boundary condition, say $n_0$, determines only the dimensions of the solution and does not affect the shape of the profile nor the steady-state flux out of the system, the second boundary condition, say $n_1$, or more accurately the dimensionless parameter, $n_1/n_0$, does.
-In other words, unlike the semi-kinetic rate equation model, the analytical diffusion model predicts the density profiles but not the steady-state flux that also depends on the imposed boundary condition.
-Therefore, to quantitatively compare the rate equation model and the analytical diffusion theory, we take the value of $n_1/n_0$ received from the rate equation solution for each case and substitute it in the relevant following analytical expressions.
+Notably, while one of the boundary conditions, say $n_0$, determines only the dimensions of the solution and does not affect the shape of the profile nor the steady-state flux out of the system, the second boundary condition, say $n_1$, or more accurately the dimensionless parameter, $n_1/n_0$, does.
+In other words, unlike the semi-kinetic rate equations model, the analytical diffusion model predicts the density profiles but not the steady-state flux that also depends on the imposed boundary condition.
+Therefore, to quantitatively compare the rate equations model and the analytical diffusion theory, we take the value of $n_1/n_0$ received from the rate equations solution for each case and substitute it in the relevant following analytical expressions.
+Finally, we note that although our theory is based on the simple diffusion equation rather than more comprehensive theories for open systems,\cite{mirnov1996multiple,kotelnikov2007new} it is, as will be shown next, sufficient to describe the main effect found here, \ie the adiabatic cooling effect.